dotnet/runtime/docs/design/coreclr/botr/corelib.md

 ### Choosing between FCall, QCall, P/Invoke, and writing in managed code

 First, remember that you should be writing as much as possible in managed code.
 You avoid a raft of potential GC hole issues, you get a better debugging experience, and the code is often simpler.
-It also continues the ongoing refactoring of SPCL into smaller layered fully [managed libraries](https://github.com/dotnet/runtime/src/libraries).

 Reasons to write FCalls in the past generally fell into three camps: missing language features, better performance, or implementing unique interactions with the runtime.
 C# now has almost every useful language feature that you could get from C++, including unsafe code and stack-allocated buffers, and this eliminates the first two reasons for FCalls.
 We have ported some parts of the CLR that were heavily reliant on FCalls to managed code in the past (such as Reflection, some Encoding, and String operations) and we intend to continue this momentum.